What is a crystal oscillator?

 Accord to wikipedia, "A crystal oscillator is an electronic circuit that uses the mechanical resonance of a vibrating crystal of piezoelectric material to create an electrical signal with a very precise frequency."

-is a crystal oscillator intended to do?
+What is a crystal oscillator intended to do?

 Crystal oscillators provide a steady unchanging frequency.
 Originally they were used for stabilizing high frequency circuits such as radio transmitters or sonar, but today they are most commonly used for clocking digital circuits/computers.

 How do I find one?
+What are their secrets?

 Crystal oscillators come in mysterious little metal boxes about the same size as your typical integrated circuit.
 It is best to buy them in assorted bundles.
 Not only is it cheaper (sometimes the cost ends being under 25 cents per oscillator), but you also get assorted frequencies.
 I've come across frequencies ranging from 4 Mhz to over 200 Mhz.
 This means the lowest frequency oscillator is actually over 200 times higher than the upper end of human hearing!
 Oh, they look like this by the way...